Defines the event system that wraps the Starboard main loop and entry point.

 it is partially obscured by a modal dialog, or it is on its way to being shut

 down.
-The application should pause activity in this state.
+The application should blur activity in this state.
 In this state, it can

-SUSPENDED state, the application is generally not visible.
-It should
+FROZEN state, the application is not visible.
+It should immediately

-immediately release all graphics and video resources, and shut down all
+release all graphics and video resources, and shut down all background activity

 Note that the application is always expected to transition through

 FROZEN before receiving

 An enumeration of all possible event types dispatched directly by the system.
 Each event is accompanied by a void* data argument, and each event must define the type of the value pointed to by that data argument, if any.